ahmadtc1/library-app/README.md

 ## Technical Details

 ### Server
-This web application was created using a NodeJS backend server, and EJS as a templating emgine for the front end.
+This web application was created using a NodeJS backend server, and EJS as a templating engine for the front end.

 ### Databases
 The database used in this web application is MongoDB, as it allows for scaling and its allowance for dynamic forms of data formatting acts as an asset.

+### API
+The [Goodreads API](https://www.goodreads.com/api) was used to obtain information about each book in the library